Variable Introduction and Overview

 What can I do with variables?

-2. Sync attribute value across multiple devices
+2. Synchronize attribute values across several devices

 3. Store a device's attribute value